Diameter of Sphere given Coefficient of Drag Solution

 Variables Used

-Diameter of Sphere - (Measured in Meter) - Diameter of Sphere is the longest line that is inside the sphere and that passes through the center of the sphere.
+Diameter of Sphere - (Measured in Meter) - The Diameter of Sphere refers to the longest line that is inside the sphere and that passes through the center of the sphere.

 Density of Fluid - (Measured in Kilogram per Cubic Meter) - Density of Fluid is the denseness of that material in a specific given area.
 This is taken as mass per unit volume of a given object.